SDP-DT04/Web-Application/ReadMe.md

 ```sh
 $ mkdir /data/db
 ```
 Mongo places its data at that location by default, and it won't start without that directory present.
-Read the installation instruction carefully.

 You shouldn't need to change any of the application defaults as our website currently runs locally.
 If you don't have a database ready to pull from, don't worry, Grunt will handle that for us.

 ### Grunt
 Once you have node installed, download Grunt.
 Grunt can execute different Javascript files.
 We use Grunt for testing, compilation, and for an initial install of our project.

 ```sh
 $ npm install -g grunt-cli
 ```

 The -g means you can run grunt from anywhere on your machine.
 Run this as sudo if your machine fails.
-You should read more about Grunt here, it's cool: http://gruntjs.com/
+You can read more about Grunt here, it's cool: http://gruntjs.com/

 ### Initial Setup
-Once you have grunt installed, you'll need to install all the libraries and dependencies our application uses.
-Start off with the application's node dependencies:
+Once you have grunt installed, you'll need to install all the libraries and dependencies our server needs.
+Because this runs through node, you install them with:

 ```sh
 $ npm install
 ```
+all of of these dependencies are listed in the package.json file.
+There's a separate section for development dependencies.

 We can use grunt for the rest.
+This involves our front-end dependencies which are managed with bower.
 To access to the full development suite:
 ```sh
 $ grunt-init-database
 $ grunt-init-dev